Jaylabull/HoroscopeSimulator/README.md

 Day 6: Removed time aspect in html/css.
 Added fetch of API in JavaScript.
 Myrriame added function and defeined horoscope variable.

-Day 7: Define other variables to be included on page.
+Day 7: Defined other variables to be included on page.
+Connect the github icon images with links.